Cleveland Browns vs. Denver Broncos NFL Week 7 Odds, Plays and Insights for October 21, 2021

 Over/under insights

-- Cleveland has combined with its opponents to put up more than 41 points in four of six games this season.
+- Cleveland and its opponents have combined to score more than 41 points in four of six games this season.

-- The combined points per game average of the two teams, 47, is 6.0 points greater than Thursday's over/under.
+- Thursday's total is 6.0 points lower than the two team's combined 47 points per game average.

-- The 43.5 points per game these two squads have allowed their opponents to score this season are 2.5 more than the 41 over/under in this contest.
+- The 43.5 points per game these two squads have allowed their opponents to score this season are 2.5 more than the 41 total in this contest.

-- Browns games this season feature an average total of 49.1 points, a number 8.1 points higher than Thursday's over/under.
+- The average total in Browns games this season is 49.1, 8.1 points more than Thursday's total of 41.

-- The 42.8 PPG average total in Broncos games this season is 1.8 points more than this game's over/under.
+- In 2020, games involving the Broncos have averaged a total of 42.8 points, 1.8 more than the set over/under in this contest.

 Browns stats and trends